 Carve your own paddle courses

 The museum offers a number of courses throughout the year including a carve your own paddle course.
-See the list of what’s offered here.

 I had an hour with Russ Parker, a volunteer instructor for the paddle carving course.
 Although you need a full weekend to carve a paddle (and that’s starting with a paddle blank made of black cherry), he led me through some of the steps including the use of a carving tool called the spoke shave.
 Let’s just say it takes some time to develop the finesse to use it properly.
 Fortunately Russ is diplomatic and patient so you will be successful.

 After you’ve carved your own paddle you can use it to canoe one of the 150 lakes in the region.
-There are six signature paddling routes in the area and the opportunity to paddle through the world’s highest hydraulic lift lock. for more information on canoeing in the Kawarthas click here.
+There are six signature paddling routes in the area and the opportunity to paddle through the world’s highest hydraulic lift lock.
+For more information on canoeing in the Kawarthas click here.